 The construction industry is booming in Canada.
 The industry didn’t stop during the pandemic.
 Its resilience shined, creating more demand.
-This has created great career opportunities for people of all skills, trades, and backgrounds, including engineers.
+This has created great career opportunities for people of all skills, trades, and backgrounds - including engineers.

-The demand for engineers to work in the construction industry is rising.
+With building permits, capital expenditures, and total investment in building trending up, the demand for engineers to work in the construction industry is rising.
 Both civil and commercial construction are experiencing substantial growth, making it one of the hottest sectors in the country.
 The construction industry is expected to grow at a rate of 5% from 2019 to 2029.
 For engineers, this means there is a place for you in the construction industry.

 what are the current construction growth trends?